shopware/docs/products/paas/repository.md

 # Repository

 The source code of your project will reside in a git-based VCS repository.
 You can start with a plain project.
-However, we suggest starting with a new composer create-project.
+However, we suggest starting with a new Composer create-project.
 You will learn more about the setup template in the [Setup Template](setup-template.md) section.

 {% hint style="info" %}
 This guide explains the repository setup using **GitHub**.
 You can also integrate Bitbucket or GitLab-based version control environments with Shopware PaaS.
 Refer to [Source Integrations](https://docs.platform.sh/integrations/source.html) for more information.